-- 4-AS Two entries per class are allowed for this show, only the prize with the highest points will be added to that competitor's trophy points. - 6-AS Staging entries: entry cards should be collected from the Secretary's table in the Club Hall between 9.30am and 10.45am on the morning of the Show.
+- 4-AS Two entries per class are allowed for this show, only the prize with the highest points will be added to that competitor's trophy points. - 6-AS Staging entries: entry cards should be collected from the Secretary's table in the Club Hall between 1pm and 2.15pm on the afternoon of the Show.
 These cards must be placed in front of their respective exhibits in the correct classes with the side showing the entrant's name and address downwards.
 All exhibits of flowers must be staged in the vases provided unless stated otherwise and all arrangements completed before staging on the show bench.
 All stems must reach the water and all vases must contain water, not just damp oasis.

-No late entries will be accepted after 10.30am.
-Everything must be ready for the judges by 11am when the hall will be closed for judging.
-No exhibit may be removed until after the raffle draw at 3.30pm then exhibitors must remove all exhibits and return all vases..
+No late entries will be accepted after 2pm.
+Everything must be ready for the judges by 2.30pm when the hall will be closed for judging.
+No exhibit may be removed until after prize giving then exhibitors must remove all exhibits and return all vases..

-Exhibitors should also refer to the guidance notes on pages 30 - 33.
+Exhibitors should also refer to the guidance notes on pages 37 - 40.